ndominutti/ArtMeUp/readme.md

 ### <b>Overview</b>

-ArtMeUp is in first place an implementation of the research conducted by Leon A.Gatys, Alexander S.Ecker and Matthias Bethge in their work [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576), inspired by the content seen in deeplearning.ai's Deep Learning Specialization (Module 4).
-But this module has another functionalities like the hability to generate a transitioning video from the images that the model generates in every epoch.
+ArtMeUp is primarily an implementation of the research conducted by Leon A. Gatys, Alexander S. Ecker, and Matthias Bethge in their work titled [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576).
+This project draws inspiration from the content covered in deeplearning.ai's Deep Learning Specialization, specifically Module 4.
+Additionally, __ArtMeUp__ offers the functionality to generate transition videos using the images produced by the model at each epoch.
 <br>

 So, this package has 2 main objectives: